 The Facts About Healthcare Reform

 The Patient Protection and Affordable Care Act was signed into law March 23, 2010.
 With this sweeping healthcare reform legislation, the US is undertaking a major overhaul of the healthcare system that will affect everyone — from insurance companies and healthcare providers to individuals and employers.
-We all must prepare for the substantial changes in the way healthcare is obtained, delivered, paid for and regulated.
+We must prepare for the substantial changes in the way healthcare is obtained, delivered, paid for and regulated.

 This summary outlines the key elements of the Patient Protection and Affordable Care Act (the Act), how the federal government will pay for the increased healthcare spending, and a timeline for when major provisions will take effect.

 The primary goals of the Act are to: